-- Customers must be able to view and modify their details through the online portal.
+- Customers should be able to view and modify their details through the online portal.

 #6) Think from the Business Perspective:

-Think from the end user point of view and test the application.
-You need to be very attentive while testing because if a change in any number, date, enrollment details are modified on one screen then it will reflect accordingly on the other screens as well.
+Think from the end-user point of view and test the application.
+You need to be very attentive while testing because if a change in any number, date, or enrollment details is modified on one screen then it will reflect accordingly on the other screens as well.

 Performance Testing in Insurance Domain

-Insurance application has several business areas and each area has different validations, checkpoints, Complexities etc. There are critical areas of Claim Management, Policy Admin, Member or broker front-end applications on which maximum transaction or activities are carried out.
+Insurance applications have several business areas and each area has different validations, checkpoints, Complexities, etc. These are critical areas of Claim Management, Policy Admin, Member or broker front-end applications on which maximum transactions or activities are carried out.

 Thus, the performance of these applications is the most significant one.
-And you will thereby gain more knowledge on how to test insurance domain application in the best way through this tutorial.
+You will thereby gain more knowledge on how to test insurance domain applications in the best way through this tutorial.

 There are various activities like multiple claim process, multiple policy renewals on the same day, or broker applications submitted continuously through the front end application, etc., so it is important to test if the server is responding appropriately or not.

-For Example, An Insurance application needs to be tested with many claims (let’s say 1000) at a time from multiple hospitals and ensure that the system processes all the claims successfully.
+For example, an Insurance application needs to be tested with many claims (let’s say 1000) at a time from multiple hospitals to ensure that the system processes all the claims successfully).